23phy/ewc/Readme.md

-## Stay tuned.

 [image]: /images/acrylic.png "Acrylic Image"
 [windowBug]: /images/windowBug.png "Window Bug"

-Achieve this natively in Electron on Windows 10 version 1803 and up:
+## Achieve this natively in Electron on Windows 10 version 1803 and up:
 ![Acrylic Background][image]

+#
 ## How to use it
 - Install it from npm
   `npm i electron-acrylic`